Project 240

 Springs

-I knew that my plans for the 240 would include a set of coil-overs in the form of JIC’s FLT-A2’s but in the mean time, I wanted some tighter springs to get me by.
+I knew that my plans for the 240 would include a set of coil-overs in the form of JIC's FLT-A2's but in the mean time, I wanted some tighter springs to get my by.
 I picked up a set of Eibach Sportlines and threw them on.

 I was very happy with the results.
 After an alignment, I took it to my first autocross with excellent results!
 Plus, it looked better too!
 As with most strut equipped Nissans, shock travel is limited in stock form and severely limited when lowered.
-Tall bumps usually resulted in bottoming out the suspension.
+Tall bump usually resulted in bottoming the suspension.

 Summer 2005

-October, 2005 (217,951 mi)
+October, 2005 (217,951 miles)

-Bushings, Bushings and E-brake
+Bushings, Sub Frames and E-brake

 Exhaust